Generated forest canyon river scene representing the South Fork Payette River near Lowman in Idaho, not an exact location photo

 It is fishable from the bank and by wading, but only in selective spots.
 The river rewards restraint far more than aggressive coverage.

-Start with RiverReports and USGS 13235000 at Lowman because they reflect the corridor this page is built around.
+Start with RiverReports and USGS 13235000 at Lowman because they reflect the area this page is built around.

 Move when the gauge and the bank both tell you the day is too pushy, or when every decent seam requires unsafe footing to reach.